domysh/CTFsub/README.md

 # Some Helps
 ## Execution
-For run your program as a deamon run ./run.sh after that it will generate the file stop.sh, execute ./stop.sh for kill the CTFsub deamon
+To run your program as a deamon run ./run.sh after that it will generate the file stop.sh, execute ./stop.sh for kill the CTFsub deamon

 ## Logs
 Watch always the log logs/CTFsub.log for monitoring system status and eventual bugs or teams that have closed the vulnerability used by your attack script.
-On logs/flags.log also you can find all taked flags, and in folders you can find your log info of your program and eventualy exception generated in the script that are segnalated on global log and printed with stacktrace and message on the specific attack log
+On logs/flags.log you can also find all taked flags, and in folders you can find your log info of your program and eventualy exception generated in the script that are segnalated on global log and printed with stacktrace and message on the specific attack log

 ## Attacks
 Program your attack using python template attack_template.py, you can run it in the CTF folder and have the same functionaliies of the program when it run in CTFsub, after you confirmed that the script is working, without changing nothing, put it in the attacks folder and it will start to get your flags!